March 29th 2018

 Calorie-counting - it’s at the heart of new Public Health England guidelines designed to tackle the growing obesity epidemic, but is losing weight all down to crunching numbers?

-While plans such as the 5:2 diet have shown that it can be put to effective use when done in a strategic way, the more figures-focussed approach of the government campaign (which encourages eating 400-600-600 calories for breakfast, lunch and dinner and manufacturers to reduce the number of calories in their products by 20 per cent), risks advocating a ‘quantity over quality’ mindset.
+While plans such as the 5:2 diet and the 800 calorie Blood Sugar Diet have shown that it can be put to effective use when done in a strategic way, the more figures-focussed approach of the government campaign (which encourages eating 400-600-600 calories for breakfast, lunch and dinner and manufacturers to reduce the number of calories in their products by 20 per cent), risks advocating a ‘quantity over quality’ mindset.
 Total daily calorie intake recommendations remain at 2,000 for women and 2,500 for men.

 “It’s a step in the right direction with changing recipes, but I have concerns over what other ingredients they would put in to make the product taste the same - more additives perhaps?” comments nutritional therapist Daniel O’Shaughnessy.
 It’s also at odds with the way calorie-counting has evolved over the years since piquing the public’s interest in the 80's - a phenomenon that Daniel credits to the low fat trend that was happening at the time.
 Originally, the calorie formula was based around the concept that weight loss happens when you burn more calories than you consume.
 There are several problems to this theory though.